TIBCOSoftware/snappydata/docs/programming_guide/tables_in_snappydata.md

 USING row | column
 OPTIONS (
 COLOCATE_WITH 'table_name',  // Default none
-PARTITION_BY 'PRIMARY KEY' | 'column name', // If not specified it will be a replicated table BUCKETS  'NumPartitions', // Default 113
+PARTITION_BY 'PRIMARY KEY' | 'column name', // If not specified, a replicated table is created BUCKETS  'NumPartitions', // Default 128
 REDUNDANCY '1' ,
 EVICTION_BY 'LRUMEMSIZE 200' | 'LRUCOUNT 200' | 'LRUHEAPPERCENT',
 OVERFLOW 'true',